Criticism of Fidesz: Overtime law

 In late 2018, the government amended the labour code to increase maximum overtime from 250h to 400h, and delaying the employee compensation deadline from 1 to 3 years.
 In some instances, the law would also allow employers to compensate workers at the regular hourly rate for overtime work.
 The changes were motivated by the country's labour shortage, and sparked a wave of protests and opposition.
 Opponents dubbed the proposed changes the "Slave law".
 The government says the labor reforms are necessary to provide much-needed support for businesses struggling to cope with a shortage of workers.
 The jobless rate in Hungary has dropped to a near all-time low of 3.7 percent, while the number of unfilled jobs has reportedly doubled to a record high in the last three years.

 The protests that initially opposed the "Slave law" soon evolved to also voice opposition to the nature and actions of the ruling government in general, with multiple opposition parties joining the protests in solidarity.
 The protests, with the number of attendants peaking at about 15,000, have been one of the most significant shows of public opposition to the Fidesz government.
 A government spokesman dismissed the notion of popular support for the protests.

+Budapest Pride criticism

+The 2025 Budapest Pride was held despite it being banned, becoming the largest Budapest Pride with between 100,000 and 200,000 people attending, many of whom were first-timers who stated that this march was not just for the protection of sexual minorities' rights, but also for the country's democratic future.
+The parade became the country's largest anti-government demonstration in years.

+Protests broke out in Hungarian and European cities opposing the ban.
+Mayor of Budapest Gergely Karácsony, Commissioner for Human Rights of the Council of Europe Michael O'Flaherty, President of the European Commission Ursula von der Leyen, the UN High Commissioner for Human Rights Volker Türk, and many countries' politicians have all opposed the ban.
+Thirty-three embassies have issued a joint statement in support of LGBTQ people's rights.
+Twenty EU countries have also made a similar joint statement.

+Vice President of the far-right Our Homeland Movement party Előd Novák said that the government made a fool of themselves for making a law and then not executing it.